chyasirabbasjutt/chyasirabbasjutt.github.io/index.md

 - Two days CPD training workshop on “Conceptual Hydrological Modelling” Dept. of Structures and Environmental Engineering, UAF on 23-24 January 2023
 - 2 hour  Movers virtual workshop on “Climate Action Level 2” on 13 August 2022
 - 2 hour Movers virtual workshop on ‘SDG13: Climate Action Level 1” on 31 July 2022
-- One day seminar on “Mechanical Rice Transplanting And Practical De’monstration of Kubota Rice Transplanter“(1.0 CPD point) Dept. of  Farm Machinery and Power, UAF on 20 July 2022
+- One day seminar on “Mechanical Rice Transplanting And Practical Demonstration of Kubota Rice Transplanter“(1.0 CPD point) Dept. of  Farm Machinery and Power, UAF on 20 July 2022
 - One day PEC-CPD training workshop on “Waste-To-Energy Technologies”(1.0 CPD point) Dept. of Structures and Environmental Engineering, UAF on 24 May 2022
 - One day International seminar & training workshop on “World Water Day 2022”(1.0 CPD point) Dept. of Irrigation  and Drainage, UAF on 30 March 2022